Epic #68397: Make TYPO3 work with MySQL strict mode

 Making TYPO3 compatible with MySQL strict mode is probably a huge challenge that we might want to take some time.
 But not for 6.2.
 Which is why I added #54883 suggesting to at least document the fact more clearly and officially.

-#5 Updated by Hallvard Nygård over 4 years ago
+Updated by Hallvard Nygård almost 9 years ago

 It's default when installing MySQL 5.5 on Windows using Windows Platform installer